Footpaths outside 10 busy Mumbai railway stations to get a makeover

-The civic body is putting in new shot-blasted paver blocks at footpaths outside ten of the city’s busiest stations; while the entire project is expected to take a year, work outside Churchgate station has already concluded
+BMC is putting in shot-blasted paver blocks at footpaths outside 10 of Mumbai's busiest stations; while project is expected to take a year, work outside Churchgate station has already concluded

 The civic body is finally putting the interests of pedestrians first and is carrying out a revamp of footpaths outside 10 of the city’s busiest suburban railway stations, under its ‘Pedestrian First’ policy.

 The newly revamped footpath outside Churchgate station and Hotel Ambassador.
 (Left) Bollards on the path prevent vehicles from being parked.
 Pics/Bipin Kokate